Sedation Dentistry

 Oral Sedation

 Oral sedation is another common sedative used in dentistry.
-It is administered in a pill form which is taken orally ahead of the dental procedure.
-The effects of it include feelings of peace and serenity and a clouded memory of what just happened.
-This sedative is most commonly used for complex, lengthy sessions but can be used for routine procedures as well.
-This form of sedative is good for those who do not like needles and would prefer to take a pill.
+It is administered in a pill form which is taken orally under supervision of the prescribing dentist at the beginning of the dental procedure.
+The effects of this type of oral sedation dentistry include feelings of peace and serenity and a clouded memory of what just happened.
+This sedative is commonly used for complex, lengthy procedure but can be used for routine dentistry as well.
+Oral sedation can also be used in combination with nitrous oxide to promote a deeper sense of sedation.

 Intravenous Conscious Sedation